JoshuaSamuelNichols/JoshuaSamuelNichols.github.io/_portfolio/project4.md

 caption:
   title: Database Management
-  subtitle: SQL, Database
+  subtitle: SQL, Database Management
   thumbnail: assets/img/portfolio/04-thumbnail.jpg
 ---

-# 🎸 Student Music Database
+# 🎸 Nashville Music School's Student Database

 This project contains an **SQL database** storing some of my students, their chosen **instruments**, and **years** of enrollment throughout the previous years.
 For data privacy purposes, this is a consolidated version of my database to showcase the minimal design, and not all of the confidential material.